duke-electric-vehicles/onboarding/Pub_Sub_Tutorial.md

 Now, you should be ready to move on to writing a pub / sub.
 Make sure all of your catkin packages are saved within the /root folder when working on the docker container.

 # Writing a Pub / Sub
+Now that we are switching to docker compose, we will be starting from scratch.
+Create a catkin_ws and also create a beginner_tutorial package as explained in the ros tutorials.
+Then, proceed with the pub / sub.

 [Publisher Subscriber Tutorial](http://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28python%29)

 # Running the Pub / Sub